PESHISOL/PESHI/index.md

 - **One-Time Purchase**: Ideal for those who want to make a single investment.
 - **Dollar Cost Averaging (DCA)**: Suitable for those who want to spread their investment over time to reduce the impact of market volatility.

+### How to Create Auto-Sell

+1. **Open Settings**: In Trojan, open the Menu and click on "Settings".
+2. **Select Auto Sell**: In the settings menu, click the "Auto Sell" button.
+3. **Check Current State**: At the top, you can see the current state: RED for off, Green for on.
+4. **Create Auto Sells**:
+   1. Sell all tokens when the price drops more than 30%.
+   2. Take out your initial investment.
+   3. Take out another 25% when the price rises more than 1000%.
+5. **Add Orders**:
+   1. Click "+ Add Order", enter TP: -30% and Amount: 100%.
+   2. Click "+ Add Order" again, enter TP: 100% and Amount: 50%.
+   3. Click "+ Add Order", enter TP: 1000% and Amount: 25%.

+This will sell everything if the price drops 30%, take out your initial investment if the price rises more than 100%, and sell 25% if the price rises more than 1000%.
+The other 25% will remain for gambling.

 By following these steps, you can easily buy PESHI using the Trojan bot on Telegram.
 Happy investing!

 ## Deutsche Version